mgurley/inav/README.md

 1. A protocol and patient-calendar management java web application utilizing the Patient Study Calendar -- a National Cancer Institute caBIG® open source software application.

 Despite this hybrid architecture, a shared look and feel, inter-application communication via RESTful API calls and the implementation of the single sign on Central Authentication Service protocol make the application feel like a unified application.

+In addition to the two core applications, the installation download folder contains two additional applications:

+1. A copy of the ESUP CAS Server configured to authenticate against a non-encrypted, file-based store of users.
+This configuration should only be used for demonstration purposes.
+For a production deployment, it should be replaced by an existing  CAS sever or be reconfigured to authenticated against a a secure store of users.
+See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.
+1. A proxy call back application to enable the patient/provider Ruby on Rails application to make CAS proxy calls to the Patient Study Calendar.
+See the documentation for the RubyCAS-Client for further an explanation of the necessity of running a separate Rails application to enable a Rails application to act as a CAS proxy: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)

+# Source Code

+All of the source code for the application is contained within its download installation folder but the official URLs for the application's components can be found at the following locations:

+- The patient/provider registry Ruby on Rails application.
+Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
+- The protocol and patient-calendar management java web application -- the Patient Study Calendar.
+Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)
+- The CAS proxy callback application.
+Available at: [(http://github.com/mgurley/cas_callback](http://github.com/mgurley/cas_callback)
+- Jasig Cas Server and the CAS Generic Handler: a generic authentication handler for CAS (Central Authentication Service).
+Available at: [http://esup-casgeneric.sourceforge.net/index.html](http://esup-casgeneric.sourceforge.net/index.html)

 # Installation Prerequisites